-• Workplans for the two Statistics programs are expected to deliver slightly more activities but using fewer resources compared to FY2019.
-Overall, 12 percent more Statistics activities are planned at 28 versus 25, all attributed to the RSS program with the GFS activities remaining steady.
-TA field days are expected to decline 10 percent net from 374 to 335 days, all due to fewer STX days, partly offset by additional LTX days given the return to stability with the resident advisors.
+Workplans for the two Statistics programs are expected to deliver slightly more activities compared to the underspent FY2019 budget.
+Overall, 8 percent more Statistics activities are planned at 28 versus 26, all attributed to the RSS program with the GFS activities remaining steady.
+TA field days are expected to decline 14 percent net from 388 to 335 days, all due to fewer STX days, partly offset by additional LTX days given the return to stability with the resident advisors.